An E-resource can be:

 Very broad search.

-Will include lots of material, you can't access unless you request for purchase via document delivery.
+Will include lots of material, you cannot access unless you request for purchase via document delivery service

 Even less advanced filters than FindMore@NUSL